Forgotten your MOT

 As luck would have it, we have a really handy tool that looks up your vehicles registration with VOSA in realtime and will confirm your MOT and Tax expiry date.

 Driving your vehicle on the road without a valid MOT can get you an on-the-spot fine of up-to £1,000 and can invalidate your insurance if you have an accident.
 You must not drive the vehicle if the MOT has expired.

 If your MOT has expired, you must not drive the vehicle.
 You should book your vehicle in for its MOT at your local garage and you are legally only allowed to drive a vehicle with an expired MOT when you are driving it to a garage for its MOT inspection.
 Don't be tempted to drive it to the shops as you could get into trouble.

 If you have forgotten your MOT you might also have forgotten to tax your it too!
-You should check that you have a valid tax disc too!
+You should check that you have valid tax too!

-Create a free email reminder for next year
+Create a free MOT reminder for next year

 We offer free MOT email reminders so you will have plenty of time to book your vehicle's MOT.